BinayakJha/SecAPI/README.md

 ## **Configuration**

-To configure SentinelAI, simply create a configuration file called `sentinel_config.yaml` in your project directory.
+To configure secapi, simply create a configuration file called `sentinel_config.yaml` in your project directory.
 Here, you can define security settings, like the frequency of key rotation, and specify encryption options.

 **Example `sentinel_config.yaml`:**